mjordan/islandora_workbench/README.md

    * It converts all text to lower case
    * It removes all punctuation
 * If the term name you provide in the CSV file does not match any existing term names in the vocabulary linked to the field after these normalization rules are applied, it is used to create a new taxonomy term.
 If it does match, Workbench populates the field in your nodes with the matching term.
+* Creating taxonomy terms by including them in your CSV file adds new terms to the root of the applicable vocabulary.
+You cannot create new terms that have another term as its parent (i.e. terms below the top leve of a hierarchical taxonomy).

 ### Geolocation fields